Nutrition and Dietetics

 Dietitians are in growing demand as health care expands to new clinical, community and business settings.
 You can work in health clinics, hospitals, nursing homes, corporate wellness, sports nutrition, public relations and private practice.
-Recent Bradley grads are working in pediatrics, businesses, sports dietetics, elder nutrition, school feeding programs and hospitals.
+Recent Bradley grads are working in pediatrics, businesses, sports dietetics, older adults, school feeding programs and hospitals.

 To become an RD, you continue to a DI program — with or without a Master's degree.
-Some graduates stay to complete Bradley's DI Master of Science.
+Graduates are eligible to apply to our graduate program in Nutrition and Dietetics.
 Others have attended Yale New Haven Hospital, Cleveland Clinics, University of Iowa Hospitals and Clinics, and Oklahoma State Medical Center.

 Didactic Program in Dietetics Admission Requirements

-Freshmen students may declare Family Consumer Sciences – Dietetics as a major upon admission.
-More information on Bradley University’s admission requirements can be found at /academic/undergradcat/20182019/overview-admfreshman.dot.
+Freshmen students may declare Family and Consumer Sciences – Nutrition and Dietetics as a major upon admission.
+More information on Bradley University’s admission requirements.

-Transfer students, in addition to Bradley University’s admission requirements (/academic/undergradcat/20182019/overview-admtransfer.dot), must meet the following requirements:
+Transfer students, in addition to Bradley University’s admission requirements, must meet the following requirements:

 - Minimum of a 3.0/4.0 GPA